fwojciec/w11i.me/src/posts/graphql-server-go-part1.md

 );
 ```

-The alternative implementation could for example use a transaction to manually run the `UnsetBookAuthors` query with the ID of the deleted book in addition to removing the book from the `books` table.

-We're done with the resolver implementations! 🎉🎉🎉
+That's it, we're done with the resolver implementations! 🎉🎉🎉

 ## Wrapping up and what's next?